kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 ### §152.207   Proceeds from disposition of land.

-Unless otherwise authorized by the Administrator, when a release has been granted authorizing the sponsor to dispose of land acquired with assistance under part 151 of this chapter or this part, or through conveyances under the Surplus Property Act, the proceeds realized from the disposal may not be used as matching funds for any airport development project or airport planning grant, but may be used for any other airport purpose.
+Unless otherwise authorized by the Administrator, when a release has been granted authorizing the sponsor to dispose of land acquired with assistance under [[Volume 3/I Airports/0151 Federal aid to airports.md|part 151 of this chapter]] or this part, or through conveyances under the Surplus Property Act, the proceeds realized from the disposal may not be used as matching funds for any airport development project or airport planning grant, but may be used for any other airport purpose.

 ### §152.209   Grant payments: General.